A Novel Open Set Energy-based Flow Classifier for Network Intrusion Detection: Results

-The second evaluation carried out in our work investigates the ability of classifiers to detect unknown attacks.
-To perform such an evaluation, we turn a known attack into an unknown by removing the data samples of this attack from the training set.
-Afterward, we assess the performance of our solution against \ac{RF} considering a normal test set, which remains unchanged with samples of the original attack, evaluating the capability of both techniques to identify these samples as a threat to the network.
-Further details of this experiment can be found in Subsection \ref{sub:exp}, third paragraph.
+The second evaluation in our work investigates the ability of classifiers to detect unknown attacks.
+To perform such an evaluation, we designed an open-set experiment where we turn a known attack into an unknown by removing it from the training set.
+Afterward, we assess the performance of our solution against the other algorithms considering a normal test set, which remains unchanged with samples of the original attack, evaluating the capability of both techniques to identify these samples as a threat to the network.
+Further details of this experiment can be found in Subsection \ref{sub:exp}.
 Next, we present its results.

-Figures \ref{fig:unk2} and \ref{fig:unk1} show the results for \ac{RF} and EFC in CIDDS-001 and CICIDS2017 datasets, respectively.
-Each bar in these figures shows the result of the classification of samples from the class that had been omitted from training.
-For example, the bar labeled \textit{bruteForce}, in Figure \ref{fig:unk2}, shows the classification of \textit{bruteForce} samples in the experiment where \textit{bruteForce} were omitted from training (making it an unknown attack).
-The colors in the bars represent the predicted classes of these samples, which can be \textit{Benign}, if it was labeled as \textit{Benign}, or \textit{Other classes}, if it was labeled as any other attack class.
-In addition, for the multi-class EFC, we also have the \textit{Suspicious} class, which is the label provided by the classifier when samples do not fit into any known class, being classified as a possible threat to the network.
-The ideal results for RF would be full gray bars, which would mean that no unknown attack samples were classified as \textit{Benign}.
-Meanwhile, for the EFC, the ideal results would be full orange bars, which would mean that every unknown attack was correctly recognized as an unknown threat.
+Figure \ref{fig:unk1} shows the result of each algorithm's classification of unknown samples.
+We also added Table \ref{table:efc_os_legacy} with the same results but numerically depicted.
+We believe that the pictographic chart is easier to understand the capabilities of EFC, compared to the other \ac{ML} algorithms.
+For example, the bar labeled \textit{Bot}, in Figure \ref{fig:unk1}, shows the classification of \textit{Bot} samples in the experiment where the \textit{Bot} class was omitted from training (making it an unknown attack).
+Note that the same reasoning can be applied to each row of Table \ref{table:efc_os_legacy}.
+The colors in the bars represent the predicted classes of these samples, which can be \textit{Benign} if it was labeled as \textit{Benign}, or \textit{Other classes} if it was labeled as any other attack class.
+In addition, for the multi-class \ac{EFC}, we also have the \textit{Suspicious} class, which is the label provided by the classifier when samples do not fit into any known class, being classified as a possible threat to the network.
+The ideal results for \ac{SVM}, DT and \ac{MLP} would be full gray bars, which would mean that no unknown attack samples were classified as \textit{Benign}, even if they were misclassified.
+Meanwhile, for the \ac{EFC}, the ideal results would be full orange bars, which would mean that every attack was correctly recognized as an unknown attack.